SkeldJS/Hindenburg/pages/Plugins/advanced/receiving-protocol-messages.md

 > You can only override and create messages handlers on worker plugins.

-> If you're writing custom innernet objects with custom Rpc methods, check out the {@page Handling Custom RPCs} page for a much more suitable API.
+> If you're writing custom innernet objects with custom Rpc methods, check out the {@page ./handling-custom-rpcs.md} page for a much more suitable API.

 ## Attaching Listeners
 The {@link MessageHandler | `MessageHandler`} decorator can be used with a method to denote it as being used to listen for messages.